amplify-studios/p2p-chat/docs/Specification.md

 ##### Process

-1. User provides a username
+1. User provides a username and password
 2. We generate an ID
 3. We generate ECDH key-pair
 4. We register with the Signaling Server